County Courts

 Fiscal responsibilities include the management of all court monies requiring such position to serve as the fiduciary manager for the court ordered investment accounts.

 Administrative responsibilities include personnel management, court planning, purchasing and inventory control.
 The Circuit Clerk issues writs and all summonses including jury summonses and witness subpoenas.
-The Circuit Clerk is responsible for jury management and serves as custodian of all court records, and is responsible for providing access to those court records by court personnel, the legal community and the public.
+The Circuit Clerk is responsible for jury management and serves as custodian of all court records and is responsible for providing access to those court records by court personnel, the legal community and the public.

 The Circuit Clerk is also an election official serving on the Appointing Board and Canvassing Board and, further, serves as Absentee Election Manager.
 The Circuit Clerk's office in Covington County also serves as Passport Acceptance Agents.
 The Circuit Clerk's office also prepares appeal transcripts, conducts judicial sales, pre-qualifies and monitors bonding companies and approves Appeal Bonds.
 In addition, the office is also charged with managing & monitoring the SJIS information at the local level.